zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### I don't see many on-demand choices for GPUs, why?

-You'll need to contact us for GPU access via our search API and app deployment dashboard.
+You'll need to contact us for full GPU access via our search API and app deployment dashboard.
 There's some additional steps required to get access to GPUs.
 Don't worry though the process is easy, it requires a short manual review due to high cost and availability constraints.

 ## Closing Remarks